Kuhrt and Cooper named TCSG’s 2021 GOAL and Rick Perkins Award regional finalists

-Georgia Northwestern Technical College Marketing Management student Stephanie Kuhrt was named a 2021 Georgia Occupational Award of Leadership finalist and Jeremiah Cooper, program director and instructor of Welding and Joining Technology, was selected as a 2021 Rick Perkins Instructor of the Year finalist by the Technical College System of Georgia.
+Georgia Northwestern Technical College (GNTC) Marketing Management student Stephanie Kuhrt was named a 2021 Georgia Occupational Award of Leadership (GOAL) finalist, and Jeremiah Cooper, program director and instructor of Welding and Joining Technology, was selected as a 2021 Rick Perkins Instructor of the Year finalist by the Technical College System of Georgia (TCSG).

 The finalists were announced during a live streamed TCSG special presentation on Monday, May 10, at 1 p.m.